-A student shall have his/her identification document with him/her when going to sit an exam or pass/fail assessment.
+A student must have his/her identification document with him/her when going to sit an exam or pass/fail assessment.

 A student has the right to be admitted to exams and pass/fail assessments up to two times.
-Student has the right to use these times till the end of the next semesters' intermediate week, except when the student’s name is deleted from the matriculation register.
-This means that when the contact study lessons take place in the autumn semester, a student has the right to be for admitted to the relevant exam or pass/fail assessment until the end of the intermediate week in next semester.
+Student has the right to use these times till the end of the semester, except when the student’s name is deleted from the matriculation register.
 When the student fails to pass an exam/assessment by that deadline, he/she must retake the subject in full (for more precise information, see “taking a course for a second time”).
 If the subject is no longer taught, the head of studies appoints a substitute subject.

 The responsible member of the teaching staff shall appoint two exam dates during the examination session period or a deadline for presenting a piece of written work for examination.

 The member of the teaching staff can appoint one additional time for exam or pass/fail assessment for students who were ill during the whole examination period and can provide a valid medical certificate.

 In the case of cycle-based study, the member of the teaching staff shall appoint two dates for exam or pass/fail assessment in agreement with the whole study group.
 Examination plans are published on the university website and timetable programme (ASIO) during the last week of the semester that is ending.